medic/cht-docs/content/en/apps/concepts/interoperability.md

 ## Standards & Components

-Below is a list standards, components and reference information for interoperability:

 - [OpenHIE](https://ohie.org/): OpenHIE is an open-source framework for building interoperable health information systems.
 OpenHIE provides a set of standards and protocols for enabling different health systems and applications to communicate with each other.